-The energy consumption figure is an estimate of the amount of energy (in kilowatts per hour) the appliance will consume in a year based on an average daily usage.
-Figures are only an estimate: actual usage, the climate you live in and energy efficiency of your home will impact on the amount of kWh used per year.
+The energy consumption figure is an estimate of the amount of energy (in kilowatts per hour) the appliance will consume in a year based on average daily usage.
+Figures are only an estimate: actual usage, the climate you live in and energy efficiency of your home will impact on the number of kWh used per year.
 Use the energy consumption number to compare any model – no matter their sizes (capacities).
 The lower the number, the less a model costs to run – and the less you pay on your electricity bill.

 Tip: Choose an appliance with a lower energy consumption to save on your electricity bill.

 The star rating is about energy efficiency – rates the efficiency of appliances from 1 – 10 stars, more stars means more efficient – when compared to other models of the same size.
 Star ratings can come in whole or half-star increments, with their energy efficiency determined by the energy service per unit of energy consumption – the lower the energy consumption per unit of energy service the higher the star rating.

 It is OK to buy a model with just 1 star but means it isn’t as efficient as other models of the same size so it will cost more to run.
 The least efficient products allowed to be sold are given one just star – whereas the most efficient are given 10.

 How is the star rating calculated?